HCVE/LV_strain_clustering/README.md

-# Feature-based clustering of left ventricular strain curve for risk stratification in general population.
+# Feature-based clustering of the left ventricular strain curve for risk stratification in general population.

 # Model Configuration
 n_components = 4 (number of clusters)